 - When asked to comment on the relative popularity of alternate destinations, most respondents noted Canada and the US as especially popular destinations among South Asian students.

+“The results of the survey are pretty clear that Australia has been getting things right for South Asian students,” says PIER Managing Director Chris Evason.
+“Policy changes, such as the [simplified student visa framework, or SSVF], have contributed to the region's agents viewing Australia more favourably than they did 12 months ago.
+It is important the country and its providers keep up the work to ensure South Asia continues to grow as a source market.”
+Reflecting on the major survey findings, Mr Evason adds, “It was surprising to see how much the factors influencing South Asian countries fell in line with the rest of the world.
+India has for a long time been considered a destination primarily influenced by work opportunities during and after studies.
+However, the survey responses show destination marketing also has a significant role to play in attracting students to Australia.”
+Looking ahead, the survey report identifies a number of areas for improvement for Australian educators looking to build market share in South Asia, including strengthened student services, improved information (both for destinations and programmes), and better responsiveness to student concerns.
 By way of illustration, Mr Evason points to the SSVF rollout as an example of the need for clear and detailed information for both agents and students.
 “It was interesting to note that SSVF was a double-edged sword for Australia,” he says.
 “While there was significant positivity generated by the change in visa, there was also a level of negativity created due to confusions surrounding it.
 While the government has done a good job to address those uncertainties, it does highlight the importance of clear messaging from Australian stakeholders to agents to ensure negative perceptions don't form in the first place.”

 The enrolment picture